Miguel Palau | Principal UX Research Strategist & Design Researcher

 Selected Achievement — Mashreq Bank, UAE

-At Mashreq Corporate & Investment Banking Group, classified and prioritized the research scope across a portfolio of 50 digital products in UAE and MENAP — covering digital payment, retail banking, corporate investment, and wholesale — and operationalized the research agenda across 11 cross-functional product teams.
+At Mashreq Corporate & Investment Banking Group, classified and prioritized the research scope across a portfolio of 50 digital products in the UAE and MENAP — covering digital payment, retail banking, corporate investment, and wholesale — and operationalized the research agenda across 11 cross-functional product teams.
 Conceived and institutionalized the UX Research Roadmap presented to the VP of Design in QPM 2023 C-suite planning sessions, establishing the first structured research agenda across 21 digital products.

 SECTION IV